cgilchriest-dcccd/trustee-overlaps/README.md

-## Trustee District Overlaps with Other Electoral District Overlaps
+## Trustee District Overlaps with Other Electoral Districts

 ### View the map [as its own web page here](https://cgilchriest-dcccd.github.io/trustee-overlaps/)